 (December 31, 2016).
 As I continue through the YouTube lectures posted by Columbia University’s history professor Eric Foner I came to the one that explains financing of the Civil War.
 The following remark demonstrates the professor’s persistent blind spot about the economic reasons the North did not want the South to secede peacefully.

 The professor is correct in noting that tariffs remained high long after the end of the Civil War.
-As may be observed in the table below tariffs on dutiable items averaged about 45% for about fifty years after the war.
-They went right back up during the Roaring Twenties when the Republicans regained control of the federal government.
+Tariffs on dutiable items averaged about 45% for about fifty years after the war, although they were only 19% on the eve of the war.
+They dropped after Democrat Woodrow Wilson became President in 1913 and then went right back up during the Roaring Twenties when the Republicans regained control of the federal government.
 In fact, they did not drop to levels consistent with a so-called free trade policy until after World War II.
-At that time there wasn’t any international competition to the industrial Northern states because the economies of Europe and Asia had been wrecked by the war.
+At that time there wasn’t any international competition to the industrial states north of the Ohio and Potomac rivers because the economies of Europe and Asia had been wrecked by the WW II.

 Even the two Civil War Republican leaders commonly believed to be the most sincere advocates of racial equality also defended high tariffs.
-Pennsylvania Representative Thaddeus Stevens was one of their strongest proponents partly because he owned an iron-producing company.
-Massachusetts Senator Charles Sumner, who admitted that there were other principles more meritorious than tariffs, was contacted by a Rhode Island Republican shortly after the war who wrote, “Without [black suffrage in the South], Southerners will certainly unite…with Democrats of the North, and the long train of evils sure to follow their rule is fearful to contemplate…[including]…a great reduction of the tariff.”
+Pennsylvania Representative Thaddeus Stevens was one of their strongest proponents partly because he owned an iron-products company.
+Massachusetts Senator Charles Sumner, who admitted that there were other principles more meritorious than tariffs, was contacted by a Rhode Island Republican shortly after the war ended who wrote, “Without [black suffrage in the South], Southerners will certainly unite . . . with Democrats of the North, and the long train of evils sure to follow their rule is fearful to contemplate . . . [including] . . . a great reduction of the tariff.”

-High tariffs generally promoted prosperity across the North until the Great Depression, but they were harmful to the South’s export economy in at least three ways.
+High tariffs generally promoted prosperity across the North until the Great Depression, but they were harmful to the South’s export economy in at least fourth ways.

 First, they made it difficult for countries overseas to buy American cotton because the buyers needed exchange credits that could only be generated by selling (typically manufactured) goods into the USA.
 Our high tariffs made that difficult.
 Therefore, the overseas buyers who might have otherwise purchased more American cotton bought it from other countries.